apache/airflow/docs/howto/operator/gcp/dataflow.rst

 Dataflow has multiple options of executing pipelines.
 It can be done in the following modes: asynchronously (fire and forget), blocking (wait until completion), or streaming (run indefinitely).
-In Airflow it is best to use asychronous pipelines as blocking ones tax the Airflow resources by listening to the job until it completes.
+In Airflow it is best to use asynchronous pipelines as blocking ones tax the Airflow resources by listening to the job until it completes.

 Asynchronous execution